archanasheshadri/SF311-Infrastructural-event-analysis/Analysis.md

 ![](Analysis_files/figure-markdown_strict/unnamed-chunk-4-1.png)

-By visualizing the output we can say that **DPW BSSR Queue** has more number of open requests**(1532 )** that are not yet resolved from Aug '15 till Dec '15.
+By visualizing the output I can say that **DPW BSSR Queue** has more number of open requests**(1532 )** that are not yet resolved from Aug '15 till Dec '15.

 Common request types and their location
 ---------------------------------------

-We first look at the most common request or the most common infrastructural issue in the city of San Francisco.
+I first look at the most common request or the most common infrastructural issue in the city of San Francisco.

     library(ascii)